Baking soda (sodium bicarbonate) is a vital part of green cleaning and has so many uses in the house, but what about the garden.

 Simply wet the crabgrass, pour a heavy dusting of baking soda on the weed.
 The crabgrass should start dying back in 2 or 3 days.
 CAUTION: When applying baking try NOT to get it on your grass as too much baking soda can burn and kill it.

-Clean Your Hands
+Clean Your Hands And Other Things

 After a day in the garden and dirt, clean your hands by rubbing and scrubbing wet hands with baking soda.
 Rinse.